 Don't think that thought leadership is reserved for companies.
 Individuals can establish their expertise and know-how too as thought leaders.
 In fact, publishing on LinkedIn is a great opportunity for individual thought leadership that supports the overall business objectives.

 Zachary Rosen, the CEO of Pantheon (getpantheon.com), does this really well.
-He has established himself as a thought leader, garnered an impressive 2,600+ followers in just 5 months of publishing his thoughts on industry-related issues.
-Nearly 40,000 LinkedIn members follow Sramana Mitra, founder of One Million by One Million, for her insights and advice.
-And James Altucher, an entrepreneur, has developed a following of 61,000+ followers as of September 2014 based on the popularity of his posts.
+He has established himself as a thought leader, garnered an impressive 3,400+ followers by publishing his thoughts on industry-related issues.

+Over 250,000 LinkedIn members follow Sramana Mitra, founder of One Million by One Million, for her insights and advice.
+And James Altucher, an entrepreneur, has developed a following of over 450,000 as of May 2016 based on the popularity of his posts.